Anna Franceschini, Alessandro Bava

 August 6-24, 2019 – Grasse

-Società delle Api, founded by Silvia Fiorucci Roman, hosted Anna Franceschini and Alessandro Bava’s residency at Le Moulin des Ribes in Grasse.
+Società delle Api, founded by Silvia Fiorucci, hosted Anna Franceschini and Alessandro Bava’s residency at Le Moulin des Ribes in Grasse.

 Anna Franceschini is an artist, filmmaker and researcher; Alessandro Bava, an architect and writer.
 They both question and reflect on the concept of “display,” intended as the combination of techniques, aesthetic models and discourses that give shape to the human-made habitat.